is chronic swimmer’s ear?

 - Don’t put anything in your ears, including cotton swabs, fingers, liquids, or sprays.

-- After swimming or showering, thoroughly dry your ears with a towel or a hair dryer on a low setting.
-When drying with a towel, be gentle and only dry the outer ear.
+- Thoroughly dry your ears with a towel or a hair dryer on a low setting after swimming or showering.
+Be gentle and only dry the outer ear when drying with a towel.

-- When your ears get wet, turn your head from side to side to help water flow out.
+- Turn your head from side to side to help water flow out when your ears get wet.

 - Shield your ears or put cotton balls in them before applying hair dyes or spraying hairsprays or perfumes.

 - Use preventive eardrops made from 1 part rubbing alcohol and 1 part white vinegar before and after swimming.